vitessio/website/content/docs/advanced/vreplication.md

 be one of four streams that combine together to create a materialized view of `uorder` from the `user` keyspace into the target (`merchant`) keyspace, but sharded by using `mname` as the primary vindex.
-The vindex used would be `unicode_loose_md5` which should also match the primary vindex of the primary vindex of other tables in the target keyspace.
+The vindex used would be `unicode_loose_md5` which should also match the primary vindex of other tables in the target keyspace.

 ```
 keyspace:"user" shard:"-80" filter:<rules:<match:"sales" filter:"select pid, count(*) as kount, sum(price) as amount from uorder group by pid" > >